Introductory Skills & Practical 2 - CHE00028C

 To develop students’ employability skills, and transferable skills, through group work, problem solving, and the study of “real world” chemistry applications

-be able to analyse experimental outputs, such as spectroscopic data, in order to identify molecules and solve chemical problems
+analyse experimental outputs, such as spectroscopic data, to identify molecules and solve chemical problems

-Further develop transferable and problem-solving skills, and be able to work in groups to solve problems, based on commercially-relevant scenarios
+demonstrate transferable and problem-solving skills including group work to solve problems, based on commercially-relevant scenarios

 York Strengths

-These sessions, primarily in week 1, introduce students to the York Strengths programme, focusing on employability skills. [self-directed work and centrally-organised sessions in week 1; follow-up workshop]
+These sessions (intro lecture, workshop), primarily in week 1, introduce students to the York Strengths programme, focusing on employability skills.

 Industry Challenge

-This session focuses on working in teams to solve “real world” problems in an industrial context. [single-day session]
+This single-day activity focuses on working in teams to solve “real world” problems in an industrial context.

 Global Challenge: Food

-This session focuses on working in teams to solve “real world” problems in the chemistry of food.
-[1.5 day sessions, with assessed presentation]
+This activity focuses on working in teams to solve “real world” problems in the chemistry of food assessed through the practical portfolio.

 Practical work

-Building directly on the experience developed in Introductory Skills & Practical 1, this element introduces new practical techniques and consolidates students’ prior knowledge.
-The laboratory exercises are overseen and taught by laboratory demonstrators.
-Information is provided in a variety of formats, including introductory lectures, instructional videos, experimental scripts, experimental briefings, notes and interactions with the demonstrators.
-Workshops are also provided to familiarise students with software used in solving chemical problems (e.g. spectral processing, molecular modelling).
+Building directly on Introductory Skills & Practical 1, this element introduces new practical techniques and consolidates students’ prior knowledge through lab days and theory lectures.
+Workshops are also provided to familiarise students with software used in solving chemical problems (e.g. spectral processing, molecular modelling) with assessment through the practical portfolio.

 Mathematics for chemists II

-Building directly on the experience developed in Skills & Practical 1, this element introduces selected topics including error analysis, matrices and determinants, in order to support fundamental chemical ideas later in the course.
-The sessions include opportunities for students to work through problems with guidance and supervision in order to develop their problem-solving skills in a 'hands-on' way.
+The lectures and workshops build directly on the experience developed in Skills & Practical 1, this element introduces selected topics including error analysis, matrices and determinants, to support fundamental chemical ideas later in the course.
+The sessions include opportunities for students to work through problems with guidance and supervision to develop their problem-solving skills in a 'hands-on' way.

 Analytical Techniques for Structure Determination

-A series of lectures introduces key techniques for monitoring chemical reactions and characterising molecules, including NMR, mass spectrometry and chromatographic tools.
+Introduction of key techniques for monitoring chemical reactions and characterising molecules, including NMR (6 lectures), mass spectrometry (3 lectures) and chromatographic tools (3 lectures).
 The lectures are supported with workshops so that students can practise hands-on interpretation with guidance.

 Scientific Writing

-Primarily using guided self-study, students are taught key ideas for the presentation of chemical information (data, structures etc.).
+A lecture introduces guided self-study; students are taught key ideas for the presentation of chemical information (data, structures etc.).

 None